hkano/hkano.github.com/README.md

 ## 🚀 Deployment

 This site is deployed via [GitHub Pages](https://pages.github.com/).
-All content is served from the `docs/` directory.
+All content is published from the `gh-pages` branch.
-GitHub Actions runs `scripts/generate.cjs` on every push and commits the result.
+GitHub Actions runs `scripts/generate.cjs` on every push, generates HTML into the `build/` directory, and pushes its contents to `gh-pages`.

 You can also trigger the generator manually via the **Actions** tab.